LeeDounk/Emotion-Spotify-Smash/README.md

-# Emotion-Spotify-Smash by David Noah
+# Emotion-Spotify-Smash

-I have built a small script to show how quickly I can use RapidAPI to do something cool!
-Here I use the MicrosoftEmotionAPI as facial recognition software to asses the emotion of a face in an image.
-I then use the SpotifyPublicAPI to find a playlist that contains that emotion in the title.
+This script was built to demonstrate how quickly one can use RapidAPI to do something cool!
+The script uses the MicrosoftEmotionAPI as facial recognition software to asses the emotion of a face in an image.
+It then uses the SpotifyPublicAPI to find a playlist that contains that emotion in the title.

 ## Instructions